 Private practice physicians are not employed by the hospital and will send you a separate bill for services provided during your stay.
 Your physician may have requested consultations and/or services from other physicians, such as radiologists, emergency physicians, pathologists, and anesthesiologists.
 These physicians are also in private practice and will bill you separately.
 You can find a complete list of these physicians by clicking here.

 Each physician may be individually contracted with a HMO or PPO.
 These contracts could be different from the contracts that the hospital holds.
 Check with both the hospital and the physician to find out if each is a member of your insurance provider network.

 Payments are required at the time of service for any amount not completely covered by your insurance; this includes responsibilities such as your insurance plan required deductible and or co-payment.
 Estimated deposits are based on average charges per procedure or diagnosis.

-For patients without insurance, payment of the estimated hospital bill less the deposit made at the time of admission is due at discharge.
+For patients without insurance, payment of the estimated hospital bill less the deposit is requested at the time of admission.
 Payment may be made by cash, personal check, Master Card, American Express, Discover, VISA or electronic funds transfer.